-All photos are not created equal.
 Aside from any artistic or sentimental qualities they may possess, the image resolution may range from very low to extremely high.

-The Cannon and Epson inkjet printers we use to produce your photos create prints by placing many, many individual dots of ink on paper.
+The Cannon and Epson inkjet printers we use to produce your photos create giclée prints by placing many, many individual dots of ink on paper.

 When printed close together, our eyes perceive these tiny dots of archival pigment as one continuous image.
 So the more tightly together the dots are packed, the sharper your images look.
-"DPI" (dots per inch) is the measure of how many dots are contained inside a square inch of printed material.

 But unlike prints with their ink dots, a digital image is a grid of tiny pixels, each representing a single color.